- Article published at:

 Manufacturing Process of Kashmiri Wicker Willow

-Although the willow weaving art is commercialised, artisans still use traditional techniques to make wicker products.
+Although the willow weaving art is commercialized, artisans still use traditional techniques to make wicker products.
 Some modifications have been made to increase the sales value of products.
 Step by step process of handmade willow weaving is described below:

 - Willow saplings are sown around February-March and harvested in October.